BND Hamburger Icon

 Paramount

-In a campaign to promote the movie Mission Impossible III, Paramount put small, red musical devices inside 4,500 L.A.
-Times newspaper boxes.
+In 2006, Paramount Pictures discovered it wasn’t good to mess with a person’s daily newspaper.
+In a campaign to promote the movie Mission Impossible III, Paramount put small, red musical devices inside 4,500 LA Times newspaper boxes.

-When the boxes were opened, the devices would play the Mission Impossible theme song – but the stunt left readers singing a different tune.
-The campaign backfired when customers noticed the devices and were afraid that the boxes contained a bomb.
+When the boxes were opened, the devices would play the Mission Impossible theme song — but the stunt left readers singing a different tune.
+The campaign backfired when customers noticed the devices and feared that the boxes contained a bomb.
 In one instance, the Santa Clarita bomb squad was called in.

 Heart Attack Grill